 Medical negligence can occur in many ways.
 You may make medical negligence compensation claims against a healthcare provider, for example- negligence claims against doctors or make hospital negligence claims against the NHS for medical negligence suffered in the NHS.
 You can also make claims for negligent treatment received in private hospitals.

 Examples of medical negligence include-

-- Stillbirth Negligence- where negligent treatment during prenatal care led to delivery of a still-born.
+- Stillbirth Negligence- Where negligent treatment during prenatal care led to the delivery of a still-born.

 - Brain Injury Medical Negligence- Acts of negligence may cause brain injuries.
 These acts include mismanagement of the health condition resulting in worse.